datasciblog/datasciblog.github.io/_posts/2020-02-18-tree-based-methods-01.md

 1. We divide the predictor space - that is, the set of possible values for $X_1, X_2, ... , X_p$ - into $J$ distinct and non-overlapping regions, $R_1, R_2, ... , R_J$.

-2. For every observation that falls into the region $R_j$, we make the sameprediction, which is simply the mean of the response values for the training observations in $R_j$.
+2. For every observation that falls into the region $R_j$, we make the same prediction, which is simply the mean of the response values for the training observations in $R_j$.

 How do we construct the regions $R_1, ... , R_J$?
 In theory, the goal is to find boxes $R_1, ... , R_J$ that minimize the $RSS$, given by

 $$ \sum\limits_{j=1}^J \sum\limits_{i \in R_j} (y_i - \hat{y}_{R_j})^2 , $$

 Unfortunately, it is computationally infeasible to consider every possible partition of the feature space into $J$ boxes.
-For this reason, we take a **top-down, greedy** approach that is known as recursive binary splitting.
-The approach is **top-down** because it begins at the top of the tree (at which point all observations belong to a single region) and then successively splits the predictor space; each split is indicated via two new branches further down on the tree.
-It is **greedy** because at each step of the tree-building process, the best split is made at that particular step, rather than looking ahead and picking a split that will lead to a better tree in some future steps.
+For this reason, we take a top-down and greedy approach that is known as **recursive binary splitting**.
+- The approach is **top-down** because it begins at the top of the tree (at which point all observations belong to a single region) and then successively splits the predictor space; each split is indicated via two new branches further down on the tree.
+- It is **greedy** because at each step of the tree-building process, the best split is made at that particular step, rather than looking ahead and picking a split that will lead to a better tree in some future steps.

 In order to perform recursive binary splitting:
 - We first select the predictor $X_j$ and the cutpoint $s$ such that splitting the predictor space into the regions $ \{ X \| X_j < s \}$ and $ \{ X \| X_j ≥ s \}$ leads to the greatest possible reduction in $RSS$.
 That is, we consider all predictors $X_1, ... , X_p$, and all possible values of the cutpoint $s$ for each of the predictors, and then choose the predictor and cutpoint such that there sulting tree has the lowest $RSS$.